Hom schemes for algebraic groups: Generalities

 \begin{lemma} Let $k$ be a field, and let $G$ be a smooth finite type $k$-group scheme.
 If $\chara k = 0$, then $G$ is tfg.
 If $\chara k > 0$, then the following are equivalent. \begin{enumerate} \item $G$ is tfg, \item there is no surjective $k$-homomorphism $G^0 \to \bGa$. \end{enumerate} \end{lemma}

-\begin{proof} If $\chara k = 0$, this is proved in \cite[Lemma 3]{Brion-Aut-End}, so we will assume $\chara k > 0$.
+\begin{proof} If $\chara k = 0$, this is proven in \cite[Lemma 3]{Brion-Aut-End}, so we will assume $\chara k > 0$.
+First, both conditions are stable under field extensions: this is clear for the first condition.
+For the second, note that the formation of $(G^0)_{\rm{t}}$ commutes with arbitrary field extensions of $k$ \cite[A.2.11]{CGP}, so the claim follows from Lemma~\ref{lemma:gen-by-tori-field}.
+Thus in this proof we may assume that $k$ is algebraically closed (and in particular perfect) and not the algebraic closure of a finite field.

 It is clear that if $1 \to N \to E \to Q \to 1$ is a short exact sequence of smooth finite type $k$-group schemes such that $N$ and $Q$ are tfg, then $E$ is also tfg.
 Conversely, if $E$ is tfg then the same is true of $Q$, and if $Q$ is moreover finite then $N$ is tfg.
-In view of the short exact sequences (\ref{equation:rosenlicht}) and (\ref{equation:chevalley}) applied to $G^0$, we may therefore reduce to the case that $G$ is either finite, affine and connected, or anti-affine.
+In view of the short exact sequence (\ref{equation:rosenlicht}) applied to $G^0$, we may therefore reduce to the case that $G$ is either finite, affine and connected, or anti-affine.
 If $G$ is finite then the result is evident.
-If $G$ is anti-affine, then $G$ is either trivial or admits an abelian variety quotient by Chevalley's theorem \cite[1.1]{Conrad-Chevalley}, so we may and do extend $k$ to assume that there is some $g \in G(k)$ of infinite order.
+If $G$ is anti-affine, then $G$ is either trivial or admits an abelian variety quotient by (\ref{equation:chevalley}), so we may assume that there is some $g \in G(k)$ of infinite order (since $k$ is not an algebraic extension of a finite field).
 In particular, $N = \ov{\langle g \rangle}$ is positive-dimensional.
 Since $G$ is commutative \cite[III, \S 3, 8.3]{DG}, we conclude that $N$ is normal in $G$.
 The quotient $G/N$ is also anti-affine, so the result follows by dimension induction.
 Thus we may and do assume that $G$ is affine and connected.

 Since tori are tfg (as follows from the fact that $\bGm$ has non-torsion elements over sufficiently large fields), it follows that $G_{\rm{t}}$ is tfg.
 By \cite[A.2.11]{CGP}, the quotient $G/G_{\rm{t}}$ is unipotent.
 Thus (2) implies (1), and we may and do assume that $G = \bGa$.
 But then every finitely generated subgroup of $G(k)$ is finite, so $G$ is not tfg. \end{proof}